upti.my

 ⚠️ Agent Permissions

 Some checks require elevated permissions.
 Docker Container checks need access to the Docker socket.
 Process checks may need root access to see all running processes.
-Certificate checks need read access to the certificate file.
+Certificate checks using cert_path need read access to that file.
 Make sure your agent runs with the appropriate permissions.